smix8/Godot3DNPCTradingDialogIntermissions/README.md

 - Scripts for `utility` that `scans for images and items` in defined folders at startup and create a dictionary for convenient access by filename.
 This way you can always reorganize your image / item folder structure without breaking a million filepaths on projects that grow large
 - Ruby colors!

-## Future Addons:
-I wasn't able to provide the full code for the dialog and interactions part with this first release.
-It was way to dependent on my current dialog system so it has to wait until I can release the full dialog and camera system as well in the near future.
-- Godot 3D Dialogsystem and Camera
-- Example for changing trader dialog reactions on repetitive interactions
-- Example for trader dialog reactions depending on trade outcome e.g. did you rob them, did they make money from you, went everything equal or was it a high rarity item worth mentioning
-- Godot 3D LookAt controller
-- Example for controlling the traders animations for head and eye movement to react to the player interactions

 ## NOT included:
 - Yasmin my trader girl from the demo is not included, bring your own 3d character actors.